He Xiangu: Depiction

 He Xiangu's lotus flower improves one's health, mental and physical.
 She is depicted holding a lotus flower, and sometimes with the musical instrument known as sheng, or a fenghuang to accompany her.
 She may also carry a bamboo ladle or fly-whisk.

 Modern depictions

 In the television show Jackie Chan Adventures, He Xiangu was shown to be the Immortal who sealed away Tso Lan, The Moon Demon, even though show lore initially indicated that she sealed away Hsi Wu, The Sky Demon.

+In the musical theater song cycle album Eight Immortals (A Song Cycle) written by Sam Tsui and Casey Breeves, He Xiangu is depicted as a modern-day social media influencer addicted to crushed Tahitian moonstone supplements in the song #MyMorningRoutine sung by Ashley Chiu.